zhutong1989/Object-Boundary-Tracing-using-NMCD-non-parametric-Multiple-Change-Point-Method/README.md

--Folder Description
 -The folder images lists all the 7 images I tried (before and after object boundary detection) -The folder Image Pixel Data lists all the pixel data for the 7 images read from Matlab -The folder References lists three papers -- the NMCD method, Intro to Contour Tracing Problem and Boundary Estimation Theories